winningproduct/learn-portal/content/3-immerse/07-product-market-fit-validation.md

 ## Why
 'The only thing that matters is getting to product-market fit' - _Andreessen Horowitz_

 If you want your business to succeed, you need to build products that your target customers really want.
-Building a product your customer really wants means you have found your product market fit.

 “The customers are buying the product just as fast as you can make it — or usage is growing just as fast as you can add more servers.” which is what we all want for our business.

 ## How

-According to Steve Blank, there are four stages before finding a product-market fit — four stages that a startup business has to pass through, to discover the scale potential of its business model.
-These stages are:
+There are four stages of product market fit.

 - Stage 1
-  - The Customer Discovery at which you get ready to sell.
-In this stage you prepare your company for scalability, you create a road-map and develop a high fidelity MVP, based on your customer’s feedback.
+  - Discover your customers and get their feedback about the product/service that you are going to produce.
 - Stage 2
-  - The Customer Validation where you get out of the building.
-When you start “test selling.”
+  - Test your product with the customers to make sure it really resonates with them
 - Stage 3
   - The Customer Creation where you develop positioning and decide on your brand and product positioning.
 - Stage 4